 Interview with Alice Wong: Engaging with Stories of Disabled People

-CN: general discussion of disability, and ableism; brief discussion of racism, chronic illness, the pandemic, and eugenics.
 Today’s article is a first for Yopp: We have our very first interview!
-The wonderful Denny Upkins had the opportunity to connect with Alice Wong, an amazing disability activist who I’ve admired from afar for several years, and we are lucky enough to get to read the results of that connection.
-If you’ve been looking for some disability …Read More
+The wonderful Dennis Upkins had the opportunity to connect with Alice Wong, an amazing disability activist who I’ve admired from afar for several years, about the importance of the stories of disabled people.
+If you’ve been looking for some disability related resources to consume and activists to follow, this article is full of them.
+I highly recommend going and checking out Alice’s …Read More

 S.W.A.T.: How a TV Show Gave Us A Template For Police Reform

-CN: extensive discussion of police brutality, police tactics, institutional racism, brief discussion of of gender-based violence, sexual assault, and mass shootings We know that fiction can be based on fact but how often is fact influenced by fiction?
+We know that fiction can be based on fact but how often is fact influenced by fiction?
 The beloved show Star Trek has long been famous for inspiring the invention of many of the “futuristic” technologies used in the show.
-The Black Lives Matter movement has repeatedly called on us to dismantle and recreate …Read More
+The Black Lives Matter movement has repeatedly called on us to dismantle and recreate our law enforcement systems, to replace the current oppressive, violent, and racist version.
+Now, Dennis Upkins takes a look at how the reboot of the television show S.W.A.T. can offer inspiration for what police, and related agencies, could look like in the future.

 What Bolivia Can Teach Us About Confronting Systemic Violence